-The Dutch film Kauwboy was among the three titles that were considered for the Young Audience Award awarded by the European Film Academy in 2012 ( the other two being Ursula Meier’s Sister and Gust Van den Berghe’s Blue Bird).
+The Dutch film Kauwboy was among the three titles considered for the Young Audience Award awarded by the European Film Academy in 2012 ( the other two being Ursula Meier’s Sister and Gust Van den Berghe’s Blue Bird).
 Kauwboy won the award.

 One day, Jojo discovers a fallen baby Jackdaw and, after failing to reinstate the little bird back into its nest, decides to take care of it at his home.
-Jojo has to hide his new friend from his dad who believes that “Animals and plants have no place inside”.
+Jojo has to hide his new friend from his dad, who believes that “Animals and plants have no place inside.”
 Longing for a friend – Jojo decides to risk it.

 At times, it seems that Jojo is neglected by his father.
-But as the story develops, one begins to understand that the problems with their communication has deeper roots.
+But as the story develops, one begins to understand that the problems with their communication have deeper roots.
 Jojo sees a new special friend in the little bird.

 Rick Lens as Jojo in the Dutch film Kauwboy

-The film feels a bit melancholic at times thanks to its score and color scheme (washed-down blueish colors).
+The film feels a bit melancholic at times, thanks to its score and color scheme (washed-down blueish colors).
 At the same time, the avoidance of bright colors and the sporadic use of a handheld camera contribute to the realistic appeal of the story.
 It made it feel more life-like than movie-like.
-The theme song You Are The One by Ricky Koole doesn’t get introduced before the 30th minute, but once it’s played it pretty much dictates the mood from that moment on.
-What I found intriguing is that the song was both part of the story’s word and used as a non-diegetic aid (non-diegetics are things which occur outside the story-world).
-The country sound of the theme song brought back reminiscences of Brendan MacFarlane’s music in his album The Road which, after having seen Kauwboy, I now listen to with a rediscovered appreciation.
+The theme song You Are The One by Ricky Koole doesn’t get introduced before the 30th minute, but once it’s played, it pretty much dictates the mood from that moment on.
+What I found intriguing is that the song was both part of the story’s word and used as a non-diegetic aid (non-diegetics are things that occur outside the story-world).
+The country sound of the theme song brought back reminiscences of Brendan MacFarlane’s music in his album The Road, which, after having seen Kauwboy, I now listen to with a rediscovered appreciation.

 Kauwboy (2012) Official Trailer